Catherine-Q-MT/datahub-demo/README.md

 * To run the recipe cards you can trigger the run_ingestion script from the datahub demo dir or if you look at the script you should be able to infer how to run the cards individually
 * Run the python as per normal

+What this is:
+* An investigation into the SDK of datahub and its data model

+What this is not:
+* A demonstration of best practice when writing scripts using the SDK
+* The 'correct' way of using the SDK

+Known Issues:
+Spark Lineage and consumption from the Jupyter notebook did not work as expected